PET Scanner

 Biomedical engineering undergraduate students who want to enhance their knowledge of engineering design and gain exposure to the clinical environment.

 The courses align with the junior year BME major curriculum, offering practical exposure to both clinical settings and industry-relevant topics.
-This will serve as a solid foundation for the senior design course, and will be valuable for students planning to work in industry or pursue a higher degree in academia.
+This will serve as a solid foundation for the senior design course and will be valuable for students planning to work in industry or pursue a higher degree in academia.

-Offered Fall 2023
+Offered Fall 2024

 Curriculum